-What we liked: We really love the excellent value you get with this tactical compound crossbow.
+Why is it special?
+We really love the excellent value you get with this tactical compound crossbow.
 There are a lot of great features it comes with, is built like a tank, and we were just happy with its overall performance and versatility.

 Hunters that are looking for the best possible deal when it comes to a tactical crossbow would be hard-pressed to find a more affordable option than the Southland Archery Supply PSE Viper SS Crossbow.
 Don’t be mistaken by this crossbow’s relatively small frame and weight, as it definitely packs a mighty punch, especially for hunters shooting at a very close range.

 It’s a tactical recurve crossbow, and thus, it is smaller in size, weighs only 1.6 pounds, and has an axle-to-axle width of just under 11 inches.
 Because of its smaller frame, it has a draw weight of 50 pounds.
 Despite that, the bolt velocity on this tactical crossbow is actually quite good, considering its size.

 At 215 fps with only a power stroke of 2.5 inches, your arrow is definitely coming off of this crossbow with a fair amount of force behind it.
 On top of its great hunting features, it also comes with a very handy double safety.
 The first one is your standard safety found on most firearms, and the other is an integrated cocking mechanism with a lock.